 Offers the opportunity for advanced students to explore and develop their own individual expression and style.
-Emphasis will be on the development of a well-rounded portfolio that demonstrates self-expression, analytical problem solving, critical analysis, technical achievement and a mature approach to using the elements and principles of design to communicate meaning.
-Required: maintain weekly homework assignments in sketchbook and project work done outside of class.
+Emphasis will be on the development of a well-rounded portfolio, in 2-D design, that demonstrates self-expression, analytical problem solving, critical analysis, technical achievement and a mature approach to using the elements and principles of design to communicate meaning.
+Required: Maintain a sketchbook for possible inclusion of homework, class notes, studies completed in class, and for project planning completed outside of class.